 Stephanie Ellis Schlaifer is a poet and installation artist in St. Louis.
-She is the author of the poetry collection Cleavemark (BOAAT Press, 2016) and The Cloud Lasso (Penny Candy Books, 2019), her debut children’s book.
-She has an MFA in poetry from the Iowa Writers’ Workshop, and her poems and art have appeared in Best New Poets, Bomb Magazine, Georgia Review, Harvard Review, AGNI, The Offing, Denver Quarterly, LIT, Colorado Review, Fence, on the Poetry Foundation site, and elsewhere.
+She is the author of the poetry collections Well Waiting Room (Fordham University Press, 2021) and Cleavemark (BOAAT Press, 2016), as well as The Cloud Lasso (Penny Candy Books, 2019), a children’s book.
+She has an MFA in poetry from the Iowa Writers’ Workshop, and her poems and art have appeared in Bomb Magazine, Georgia Review, Harvard Review, Bennington Review, Iowa Review, AGNI, The Offing, Denver Quarterly, LIT, Colorado Review, Washington Square, on the Poetry Foundation site, and elsewhere.
 She frequently collaborates with other artists, most recently with Cheryl Wassenaar on the installation The Cabinet of Ordinary Affairs at the Des Lee Gallery.

-In my new manuscript, Well Waiting Room, the poems explore the bureaucracy of the mind, imagining a group of government officials who preside over specific functions of the psyche.
-These interior bureaucrats include a press secretary, a curator, a librarian, and ministers for the cabinets of Self-Preservation, Desire, Lesser Offenses, Confrontations, Retribution, Misgivings, and many others.
+The poems in my new manuscript, Well Waiting Room, explore the politics of the mind, through interior government officials.
+These bureaucrats preside over specific functions of the psyche and include a press secretary, a curator, a librarian, and ministers for the cabinets of Self-Preservation, Desire, Lesser Offenses, Confrontations, Retribution, Misgivings, and many others.
 They operate in a space where the personal becomes the political and the political becomes the personal, tackling everyday indignations and global catastrophes.